 Graduation Applications for a Reverse Transfer or ENROUTE Associate Degree

 Graduation Application Deadlines

 The application period for the fall term opens July 2nd and closes on October 1st.
 Degrees for the Fall Term are conferred on January 15th.
 Please note: Students must apply by the deadline in order to be included in commencement activities and/or publications.

 The application period for the spring term opens October 2nd closes March 1st.
 Degrees for the Spring Term are conferred June 15th.
 Please note: Students must apply by the deadline in order to be included in commencement activities and/or publications.

 Status of Your Graduation Application

-Applications are processed in which they are received.
+Applications are processed in the order in which they are received.
 Students can check their application status in CUNYfirst by clicking on the “Graduation” tile in their Student Center.

 The following are the Grad Statuses assigned in CUNYfirst: